 Prohibited Transactions - If you or your beneficiary engages in any prohibited transaction as described in the Code Section 4975(c) (such as any sale, exchange, borrowing, or leasing of any property between you and your Roth IRA; or any other interference with the independent status of the account), the account will lose its exemption from tax and be treated as having been distributed to you in the tax year in which you or your beneficiary engaged in the prohibited transaction.
-The distribution may also be subject to additional penalties including a 10% penalty tax if you have not attained age 591⁄2.
+The distribution may also be subject to additional penalty tax if you have not attained age 591⁄2.
 See IRS Publication 590-B for further instructions on calculating taxable gain, reporting amounts in income, and prohibited transaction penalty taxes.
 In addition, if you or your beneficiary use (pledge) all or any part of your Roth IRA as security for a loan, then the portion so pledged will be treated as if distributed to you and will be taxable to you.
-Your distribution may also be subject to a 10% penalty tax if you have not attained age 591⁄2 during the year which you make such a pledge.
+Your distribution may also be subject to a 10% penalty tax if you have not attained age 591⁄2 be subject to a 10% penalty tax if you have not attained age 591⁄2 be subject to a 10% penalty tax if you have not attained age 591⁄2 be subject to a 10% penalty tax if you have not attained age 591⁄2 during the year which you make such a pledge.